Wynwood

 Wynwood is a neighborhood in Miami, Florida.
 Wynwood is known for being an entertainment district, with artwork, restaurants, breweries, clothing stores, and dance venues, among other retail options.
 Formerly an industrial district, the area is now known for the murals that cover the walls of many of the buildings and many of the sidewalks.
 It is north of Downtown Miami and Overtown, and adjacent to Edgewater.
 Wynwood has two major sub-districts, the Wynwood Art District in northern Wynwood, and the Wynwood Fashion District along West 5th Avenue.
 Wynwood roughly is divided by North 20th Street to the south, I-195 to the north, I-95 to the west and the Florida East Coast Railway to the east.

 Wynwood has long been referred to as Little San Juan and is commonly known as El Barrio because many Puerto Ricans immigrated to this Miami neighborhood from the island and northeastern cities in the 1950s.
 Puerto Rican-owned restaurants, shops, markets and other businesses line the streets of Wynwood.
 Since the early 2000s, the neighborhood has seen a rising investment.
 The Midtown Miami development construction began in 2005 between North 29th and 36th Street and Miami Avenue and the Florida East Coast Railway (FEC) on what was historically an FEC rail yard.
 This brought renewed attention to the area, previously abandoned warehouses had begun to be occupied by artists, restaurants, cafés, and lounges.
-Giancarlo Moreira, a billionaire attorney, real-estate developer and business magnate and Tony Goldman, a developer, also assisted in the growth of Wynwood by creating a mecca out of the already present graffiti.
-In 2009, Goldman commissioned artists to create the Wynwood Walls.
-Located in the Wynwood Art District, this is an outdoor exhibition of rotating street art.
+Giancarlo Moreira Salles, a billionaire attorney, real-estate developer and business magnate and Tony Goldman, a developer, also assisted in the growth of Wynwood by creating a mecca out of the already present graffiti.

+In 2009, Goldman commissioned artists to create Wynwood Walls.
+Located in the Wynwood Art District, Wynwood Walls is an outdoor exhibition of rotating street art that attracts millions of visitors per year.
+It is the world's largest outdoor street art museum.